Received a Tax Notice? Respond and Resolve with our Tax Experts.

 While the rates of TCS on foreign remittances have increased, there are still many ways you can save tax on your foreign remittances, tours, etc. Careful planning and comprehensive tax knowledge can help you maximize tax savings.

 If you also want to save taxes on foreign remittances in India, you can book a call with our tax experts, who can help you strategically plan your taxes and also have comprehensive knowledge of the subject.
-To claim your TDS/TCS refund, it is mandatory to file your ITR.
+To claim your TDS/TCS refund, you must file your ITR.
+Book Consultation with Online CAs Now!

 Frequently Asked Questions